HomerDilpleu/MiniGameEngineJS/README.md

 ```

 ## Examples
-Some simple examples can be found in the "examples" floder.
+Some simple examples can be found in the "examples" folder.

 ## Documentation